micc83/ReStable/README.md

 jQuery ReStable 0.1.2
 ========

-**jQuery ReStable** is a very simple and lightweight (~1Kb) jQuery plugin that make tables responsive making them collapse into ul lists.You can find some examples in the included demo or [here](http://codeb.it/restable/).
+**jQuery ReStable** is a very simple and lightweight (~1Kb) jQuery plugin that make tables responsive making them collapse into ul lists.You can find some examples in the included demo.

 To use it you just have to include jQuery and a copy of the plugin in your head or footer: